wordpress security scan

 These tools can:

-While not always as detailed as dedicated plugins, they can provide an additional layer of visibility.
+They are not always as detailed as dedicated plugins, but they provide an additional layer of visibility.

 Step 4: Inspect the Database

 Some malware does not live in files.
-Instead, it injects content directly into your database.
+It can inject content directly into your database.

 Using phpMyAdmin or a similar tool, check tables like: